jonathanschimpf/peterson-recipecollection/static/scan-content/Meat - 1770 House Meatloaf.md

 Using clean hands, mix the ingredients until well combined and everything is evenly distributed.
 Place a piece of parchment paper on a sheet pan (it should have sides at least 1 1/2 inches high to prevent grease runoff from the pan).
 Place the meat on the sheet pan and pat it and punch it down to remove any air pockets.
 Shape the meat into a loaf (about 14 1/2 inches long by 5 inches wide by 2 inches high).
 Place the sheet pan in the oven and bake 40 to 50 minutes or until a meat thermometer indicates an internal temperature of 155 to 160 degrees.
 Remove the meatloaf from the oven and let it rest for 10 minutes.

 Meanwhile, for the sauce, combine the broth, roasted garlic and butter over medium-high heat and simmer for about 10 to 15 minutes, or until lightly thickened.
 Add the rest of the chopped thyme, chives and parsley.
 Slice the meatloaf into serving portions and spoon the hot sauce over the meatloaf and serve.

-A viewer, who may not be a professional cook, provided this recipe.
-The Food Network Kitchens chefs have not tested this recipe and therefore, we cannot make representation as to the results.

-© 2011 Television Food Network, G.P.
-All Rights Reserved